steamclock/bluejay/README.md

 bluejay.register(observer: batteryLabel)
 ```

-Unregistering an observer is not necessary, because Bluejay only holds weak references to registered observers.
-But if you need to do so, you can:
+Unregistering an observer is not necessary, because Bluejay only holds weak references to registered observers, and Bluejay will clear nil observers from its list when they are found at the next event.
+But if you need to do so before that happens, you can use:

 ```swift
 bluejay.unregister(observer: rssiLabel)